Linux for Network Engineers Training Course

 OpenDaylight for Network Automation

-14 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at beginner-level network engineers and IT administrators who wish to learn fundamental OpenDaylight concepts, understand its role in network automation, and begin automating network configurations and operations.
+14 HoursThis instructor-led, live training in South Africa (online or onsite) is designed for beginner-level network engineers and IT administrators keen to learn fundamental OpenDaylight concepts, grasp its role in network automation, and start automating network configurations and operations.

 By the end of this training, participants will be able to: